Q: What essentials of the Engineering3 program must be in place by the first day of school?

 At its inception, Engineering3 was designed to be an elective class and not a replacement for regular math and science courses.
 Colleges expect certain classes be completed for students to be considered for admission.
 Unless Engineering3 becomes a recognized replacement for the core coursework, we recommend each school run the program as an elective.

-Q: Why is Engineering3 a three year program?
+Q: Why is Engineering3 a multi-year program?

 Q: What are the prerequisites for taking Engineering3?